Hemlon/templateJS/README.md

 3. rename to level1.js

+4. copy and paste the pics folder from the first level template folder and replace it in root

-4. run index.html in firefox to test
+5. run index.html in firefox to test